-You can use the Admin App, REST API, or CLI to set CORS (cross-origin resource sharing) origins that are allowed on your system.
+You can use the Admin App, CLI commands, or REST API methods to set CORS (crossorigin resource sharing) origins that are allowed on your system.
 Specifying multiple origins allows you to access restricted resources.

-1. Select the Configuration window.
+1. Select Dashboard > Configuration.

 - 2. Click Security.

 - 3. On the Settings tab, type a list of origins in the CORS Allowed Origins field.

 - 4. Click Update.